akoscz/YouTubeChannels/README.md

 ## Usage

 1. Open the app on your Android device.
-2. Browse through the list of popular YouTube channels.
+2. Navigate to the Search tab.
 3. Use the search bar to find channels by name.
+4. Browse through the list of matched YouTube channels.
+5. Follow channels your interested in.
+6. Navigate to the Following tab.
-4. Tap on a channel to view more details and recent uploads.
+7. Tap on a channel to view more details and recent uploads.

 ## Contributing